 The fan came with a temperature sensor calibrated to automatically turn on the fan at 180 degrees Fahrenheit, and I'm also wiring it to a dash switch so I can disable the fan manually for deep water crossings or really cold winter days.

 For the lighting, I had some specific goals based on my personal preferences.
 For the taillights, I really like the retro look of the small round original lights.
 It would have been easier to install the later CJ taillights with integrated reverse lights and a license plate light, but I'm a sucker for the retro aesthetics.
 I originally purchased the OEM replacements from Omix-Ada, but again the fiberglass body interfered.
 The rear wall of the tub is much thicker than the steel body, and the integrated OEM mounting studs were too short.
-I paid a visit to the local Rural King and found the exact lights, but instead of integrated mounting studs, they utilized the removable carriage bolts for mounting.
+I paid a visit to the local Rural King and found the exact lights, but instead of integrated mounting studs, they utilized the removable carriage bolts.
 It was easy to install longer carriage bolts for mounting.

 For the front marker lights/turn signals I really like the amber colored lenses from the CJ-3B, even though the CJ-2A came with clear lenses and amber bulbs.
 So I purchased a set of these from Omix-Ada and installed simple angle brackets to mount them to the grill in the stock location.